-Compassion and caring at the Kirk include the Caregiving Team, Stephen Ministry and Pastoral care at
+Compassion and caring include the Caregiving Team Ministry Team, Stephen Ministers, and pastoral care at

 The Caregivers Ministry Team:

 Prays for those in need.

 Organizes meals for those who have been hospitalized, given birth, are dealing with illness, or need a meal for any reason.

 Works with the Funeral Reception Committee which provides a reception to support families after memorial services.

 Supports Kirk members who are primary caregivers for spouses, children or parents with debilitating diseases.

 - Celebrates the birthdays of our oldest Kirk of Kildaire members.

 Carry each other’s burdens, and in this way you will fulfill the law of Christ.

 Become a Caregiver